wilsontelab/agFree-docs/docs/00_code-installation/11_install-agFree.md

 This initial agFree code installation takes only a minute or two.

-Instructions below assume you created an alias to your agFree installation called `af` - substitute your alias or command as needed.
+Instructions below assume you created an alias to your agFree installation called `af.
+Substitute your alias or command as needed.

 Notice the folder structure of your agFree installation (abbreviated):